-The world of design allows us to visualize the finished product of everything, from cars to large-scale commercial properties.
+The world of design allows us to visualize the finished product for everything, from cars to large-scale commercial properties.
 While design is far-reaching, it’s necessary to have uniform expectations for designers and drafters.
 This act ensures that all designers are operating under the same standards.
-Many times, the standardization of drawings refers to more technical drawings and designs.
+Often, the standardization of drawings refers to more technical drawings and designs.
 However, this concept can also directly apply to engineering, architectural, and manufacturing industries.

-Formally, the standardization of drawings is the establishment of rules that ensure a common understanding of graphic expression.
-They can define things like the size of paper used, dimensions, graphical symbols, lines, and overall drawing standards.
+The standardization of drawings is the establishment of rules that ensure a common understanding of graphic expression.
+They can define the size of paper used, dimensions, graphical symbols, lines, and overall drawing standards.
 Typically, these are rules established by the International Standard Organization (ISO).
-Regardless of whether you utilize the ISO standards or create custom rules to suit your clients and designers, it’s crucial to have a standardization of drawings process.
+Whether you utilize the ISO standards or create custom rules to suit your clients and designers, it’s crucial to standardize the drawings process.

 Standardization of drawings enables you to have uniform rules across departments, teams, and professionals.
 While these policies are pivotal to the work you and your firm do, it can be challenging to find the time to create standards for your teams.
 There is also a learning curve associated with following established standards or implementing your own.

 The team at Cad Crowd understands the importance of having a uniform approach to design.
 We also know that you and your team should focus on what is most important: running a successful business.
-As a result, our standardization of drawing services can connect you with a pre-vetted and expert designer or drafter.
-They can help you implement or develop design or drawing standards at your company.
+Our standardization of drawing services can connect you with a pre-vetted and expert designer or drafter that can help you implement or develop design or drawing standards at your company.

-Regardless of whether you need help implementing ISO or The American Institute of Architects (AIA) rules or desire to create your standards for internal business operations, we are here to help you find a designer that can help walk you through the process.
+Whether you need help implementing ISO or The American Institute of Architects (AIA) rules or desire to create your standards for internal business operations, we are here to help you find a designer who can help walk you through the process.

 While it is up to you to decide, there are some fundamentals associated with the standardization of drawings.
 Here are a few basics and practices to consider when working with a designer or drafter when developing drawing standards: